 Twice per year we take a break from our regular curriculum and offer elective courses in the format of all day courses for three or four days.
 Our course descriptions below give details about these electives.

 A very unique experience for our middle school students is our Maturing Achieving Nurturing (M.A.N.)
 Training program.
 Each year of middle school brings its special challenges and opportunities.
-Accordingly, the IA M.A.N.
+Accordingly, our M.A.N.
 Training targets each grade differently.